Check the Up-time of Your Site with These Powerful Plugins

 What is Up-time Monitoring ?

-The latter is obviously a better and hassle-free option to go with as reliable third-party services or a plugin will regularly monitor your site up-time, even after every one minute or depending on how frequent you would like it to be.
-Moreover, these services also notify you whenever the site is unavailable or goes down to help you fix the problems.
+The latter is obviously a better and hassle-free option to go with.
+Reason being, reliable third-party services or a plugin regularly check your site up-time.
+Besides, they can do so even after every one minute or depending on how frequent you would like it to be.
+Moreover, these services notify you whenever the site is unavailable.
+Or, when the site goes down to help you fix the problems.

 Why Are Site Shut Downs a Cause for Concern?

 When a site is down for a short period of time, people usually take it easy.
-However, this can be a source of much more harm than than it apparently appears to be.
+However, this can be a source of much more harm than it apparently appears to be.
 Some of these harmful impacts are as follows:

-- You lose new users permanently: When a new user visits your site and it appears as unavailable, it creates a negative impact and gives the impression that the site is down permanently, causing the user to not come back again.
+- You lose new users permanently: When a new user visits your site and it appears as unavailable, it creates a negative impact.
+Besides, it gives the impression that the site is down permanently.
+Thus, it causes the user to not come back again.